 The Lannister boys (Jaime and Tyrion) repeatedly have their "what the hell, just throw it at the wall" moments that add up beyond their generalised snarkery and trolling.
 For example, both often respond to acutely present danger with Casual Danger Dialogue, Manipulative Badassery and just out there "planning".
-From "just how much wildfire do we have on hand?" to "you know, letting this insane bastard play with it is not a good idea: I should kill him" — both are far from conventional thinkers.
+From "just how much wildfire do we have on hand — and, just what can be done with it?" to "you know, letting this insane bastard of a king play with it is, perhaps, not such a good idea: I should kill him, expectations be damned" — both are far from conventional thinkers.

 Thibbledorf Pwent.
 The guy walks around in armor that's covered in spikes and ridges, which badly scratches up any floors or walls he comes into contact.
 It does even worse to anybody he attacks, which he does by jumping on them, grabbing them, and starting to shake and convulse until they're ripped to shreds.
 Pwent loves doing this.
 He'll throw himself at a whole army and try to kill them all singlehandedly unless somebody he's actually willing to take orders from stops him, and he'll usually win in that kind of situation.
 He once fought a whole battle carrying the impaled body of a goblin on his helmet spike.